This page includes affiliate links.

-Panasonic mirrorless cameras like the G7, G85/G80 and GH5 are increasingly popular for filmmaking.
+Panasonic MFT (micro four thirds) cameras like the G85/G80 and GH5 , and the BlackMagic Pocket Cinema Camera 4K, are popular for filmmaking.
 But which lenses should you buy for shooting video?
 And how does filming 1080p and 4K video affect the crop factor?

 This page shows how lenses with different focal lengths affect the image.
 The same closeup was filmed with wide-angle, ultra wide, ‘standard’, medium telephoto and telephoto lenses.

 I buy most of my lenses used from